microsoft/mu_devops/.sync/github_templates/security/SECURITY.md

 repository.
 This process is well documented by github in their documentation [here](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability).

 This process we will allow us to privately discuss the issue, collaborate on a solution, and then disclose the vulnerability.

+## Preferred Languages

+We prefer all communications to be in English.

+## Policy

+Microsoft follows the principle of [Coordinated Vulnerability Disclosure](https://www.microsoft.com/en-us/msrc/cvd).